Wintermute0110/Wintermute0110.github.io/LKESG/Linux-basic-commands-and-procedures.md

 -----END RSA PRIVATE KEY-----
 ```

-The public key `wintermute-laptop.pub` contains one very long line of text and looks like:
+The public key `wintermute-laptop-rsa.pub` contains one very long line of text and looks like:

 ```
 ssh-rsa AAAAB...fYa7 wintermute@laptop